 Pet Trusts Are an Important Part of Estate Planning

 Pennsylvania has recognized trusts designed to benefit animals since 2006.
 However, there are different types of Pet Trusts.
 Choosing the right type is very important in your Estate Planning.
-Our Pet Trust Lawyer will help you select the right type of Pet Trust.
+Our Pet Trust Lawyer will help you select the right type.

 Understanding Pet Trusts in Pennsylvania

 You need a Pet Trust because pets cannot inherit from you directly under Pennsylvania law.
 A Pet Trust assigns a trustee who

 - gets custody of your pet;